fkarg/fkarg.github.io/_posts/2020-03-10-getting-things-done.md

 # Overall

 ## Main Takeaways
+First read:
+- noticed I was doing quite well in compared to a lot of examples given
+- still massive room for improvement
+- Changes specifically:
+    - improved handling of lists
+    - eliminated certain lists, created others
+    - unsure on how to handle projects, specifically
+    - created massive 'in' box, but did not process (mainly because reading a lot while not being close to it)
+    - improved usage of own general filing/reference system
+    - spent some amount of time to improve current processes in general, with at least moderate effects, and wrote down a lot of ideas for further improvements

+Second read:

 ## Criticism
 I am still not sure on how to correctly categorize items that would fit in